 Because I might be later than my fifth period Spanish 3 class on Tuesday, I talked to Ms. Markham.

 “Don’t worry about it, Tony.
 We’ll be doing some English to Spanish and Spanish to English translations in class tomorrow so if you miss you won’t be marked down.
 Just make sure you read ahead to the next chapter in our textbook.
-That’s tonight’s homework, and tomorrow night I want you to write a short story in Spanish and use at least twenty of the words in our latest vocabulary list.”
+That’s tonight’s homework.
+Then tomorrow night I want you to write a short story in Spanish and use at least twenty of the words in our latest vocabulary list.”

 “Thanks, Ms. Markham.
 I’ll read the next chapter and start on my short story tonight.
 How long does the short story have to be?”